There are countless interesting things to do on the Gold Coast

 and is one of the top-rated tourist attractions

-Located in Burleigh Heads, this heritage park is one the best parks and natural attractions on the Gold Coast to observe wildlife to learn more about Australia’s native animals and more from different parts of the world.
+Located in Burleigh Heads, this heritage park is one of the best parks and natural attractions on the Gold Coast to observe wildlife learn more about Australia’s native animals, and more from different parts of the world.
 The park was established by Australian naturalist, David Fleay in 1952 where animal conservation and creating natural habitats for the animals has always been a top priority.
-You can enjoy some fascinating daily wildlife shows with the rangers or stroll along the boardwalks through the rainforest – lookout for platypuses, cassowaries, kangaroos, crocodiles and much more.
+You can enjoy some fascinating daily wildlife shows with the rangers or stroll along the boardwalks through the rainforest – look out for platypuses, cassowaries, kangaroos, crocodiles, and much more.

-Lush greenery of rainforests, interesting wildlife and cascading waterfalls is what you can expect if you drop by Lamington National Park.
+The lush greenery of rainforests, interesting wildlife, and cascading waterfalls is what you can expect if you drop by Lamington National Park.
 This is the best spot to marvel at a Gold Coast national park waterfall, there are over 500 waterfalls in the area such as Elabana Falls and Coomera Falls.
-Wildlife enthusiasts and bird watchers will have an amazing time – be on the lookout for the regent bower bird, parrots or the red-necked pademelons.
+Wildlife enthusiasts and bird watchers will have an amazing time – be on the lookout for the regent bower bird, parrots, or the red-necked pademelons.
 You can also get closer to nature by going on O'Reilly's Tree Top Walk on the many suspension bridges over the rainforest to admire the magnificent scenery.

 Nature lovers cannot miss out on one of the best parks and natural attractions on the Gold Coast – which includes Tamborine National Park